IMRU-40/Driver-Drowsiness-Detection-System/README.md

 1. Clone/download repository in local machine.
 2. Open the terminal in the project repository.
 3. Run the command: py manage.py runserver
+4. Click on the link visible in the terminal.